Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Polarization synthesizer

-For the phase control loop, we superimpose one of the diverted beams with the linearly polarized reference beam mentioned at the beginning of this section.
-The resulting beam is mode-cleaned through a PM single-mode optical fiber, and the two polarization components are subsequently separated by a Wollaston prism.
+For the phase control loop, we superimpose one of two diverted beams with the linearly polarized reference beam mentioned at the beginning of this section.
+The resulting beam is mode cleaned through a polarization-maintaining (PM) single-mode optical fiber, and the two polarization components are subsequently separated by a Wollaston prism.
 At both output ports of the Wollaston prism, beat signals are detected due to the 80-\si{\mega\hertz}-frequency difference generated by the AOMs between the reference beam and the diverted beams.
-Each beat signal is detected using an ultrafast photodiode (G4176-03, Hamamatsu), which is AC coupled through a bias tee (ZX85-12G+, Mini-Circuits) to a low noise RF amplifier (ZFL-500HLN+, Mini-Circuits) and subsequently to a limiting amplifier (AD8306, Analog Devices).
-The limiting amplifier strongly reduces spurious amplitude-to-phase conversion when the amplitude of the beat signal changes, whereas the low-capacitance photodiode prevents phase shifts due to changes of the capacitance induced by ambient light fluctuations.
-For each polarization component, the phase of the beat signal is compared to a RF reference signal (DDS) (AD9954, Analog Devices) using a digital phase-frequency discriminator (PFD) (MC100EP140, ON Semiconductor).
-The resulting error signal is fed to a 10-\si{\mega\hertz}-bandwidth proportional–double-integral–derivative (PI$^2$D) controller (D2-125, Vescent Photonics), which steers the frequency of a voltage-controlled oscillator (VCO) (ZX95-78+, Mini-Circuits) used to drive the corresponding AOM.
-Two comments are in order: First, by allowing the two polarization components to travel along a common path and by stabilizing the phase of each component, $\phi_\text{R}$ and $\phi_\text{L}$, with respect to a common reference laser beam, we ensure a precise control of the relative phase, $\psi$, of the polarization-synthesized beam [see Eq.~(\ref{eqn:SphericalCoordinatesPhase})].
-Second, by employing a common 400-\si{\mega\hertz} clock signal (CLK) as the time base for both DDS RF signal generators, we minimize the electronic contribution to the differential phase noise in the phase-control-loop setup.
+Each beat signal is detected using an ultrafast photodiode (G4176-03, Hamamatsu), which is AC coupled through a bias tee (ZX85-12G+, Mini-Circuits) to a low noise RF amplifier (ZFL-500HLN+, Mini-Circuits) and, subsequently, to a limiting amplifier (AD8306, Analog Devices).
+The limiting amplifier strongly reduces spurious amplitude-to-phase conversions when the amplitude of the beat signal changes, whereas the low-capacitance photodiode prevents phase shifts due to changes of the capacitance induced by ambient light fluctuations.
+Individually for each polarization component, the phase of the beat signal is compared to a RF reference signal (DDS) (AD9954, Analog Devices) using a digital phase-frequency discriminator (PFD) (MC100EP140, ON Semiconductor), which has an instrumental RMS phase noise measured at around $\SI{0.03}{\degree}$ over a \SI{10}{\mega\hertz} bandwidth.
+The chosen DDS model allows us to store arbitrary phase ramps in its internal RAM (1024 words, 32 bits), which we use to control the phase of the reference signal in time.
+The error signal resulting from the PFD output is filtered by a 10-\si{\mega\hertz}-bandwidth proportional–double-integral–derivative (PI$^2$D) controller (D2-125, Vescent Photonics).
+To close the phase control loop, individually for each polarization component, the output of the analog loop filter steers through a voltage-controlled oscillator (ZX95-78+, Mini-Circuits) the frequency of the RF signal that drives the respective AOM.
+The chosen VCO features a high frequency control bandwidth (5 MHz) and a low phase noise ($\SI{-140}{\dBc/\hertz}$ at $\SI{100}{\kilo\hertz}$ offset).
+By closing the phase control loop, phase variations in the RF reference signal are thus imprinted onto the phase of the laser beam traversing the controlled AOM.